FieldLabFNQOmics/ConsensusMetaDAv2/README.md

 MetaConsensusDA is an R package for microbiome analysis using multiple algorithms - reaching consensus.

-To obtain the original version from github, install devtools in R and use the following:
+To obtain the original version from github, install devtools or remotes in R and use the following:

 ```R